1980 Hebron attack: Investigation

 An extensive cache of explosives and weapons was discovered; it included the guns used in the attack.

 Arrests

 In September 1980, four members of Fatah were arrested and charged with carrying out the attack.
-One of the four had trained in the USSR.
+One of the four had trained in the Soviet Union.
 Two were arrested while trying to cross from Israel into Jordan.

 An additional six Arab Palestinians were taken into custody, charged with aiding the terrorists by providing lodging and transportation.

 Trial and sentencing

-All four terrorists were sentenced to life in prison, but were later released in prisoner exchanges.
+All four assailants were sentenced to life in prison, but were later released in prisoner exchanges.